centre-for-language-evolution/simlang2021/index.md

 ## Assessment

-Details to be confirmed, but there will be two assignments, with the following deadlines:
+The two assignments involve a mix of practical work and written sections and have the following deadlines:

-- 4th March at noon
+- 4th March at noon (released 17th February)
-- 8th April at noon
+- 8th April at noon (released 26th March)

+The assignments will be available to start working on after the last lab that relates to the content being assessed.
+This will usually be two weeks in advance of the deadline.

 ## Course Materials